2021 CMLH Fellowships | Applications due Friday, Feb. 26, 2021.

 - One year of tuition and stipend support (including summer stipend).

 - $3,000 in funding to support the underlying research, including conference travel for paper presentation, equipment and human-subject experiments.

-- Submit a progress report after six and 12 months of funding.
+- Submit a progress report to the CMLH after six and 12 months of funding.

-- Attend various CMLH seminars and social events.
+- Attend various CMLH seminars and social/virtual events.

 To Apply, Please Submit

-- A three-page research proposal that describes the proposed work to be carried during the fellowship.
+- A three-page research proposal that describes the work to be performed during the fellowship.
 This proposal should answer the following questions about digital healthcare:

 - Which problem will be addressed?

 - What main research questions drive the work?

 - What new technique, idea, approach or method is proposed to solve the stated problem?

 - How will success be expected and determined?

 - What are the timeline and expected outcomes to be completed within the one year of the fellowship?

 - What resources are needed, if any — namely in terms of data, collaborators and computing — to complete the proposed plan?